Flower and Ash

 The underside of the lid was embellished with a red “flower” and a bit of the red glitter.

-Turning the box over to look into the evacuation hole reveals another dimension.
+Turning the box over to look into the excavation through the escape hole reveals another dimension.
 The reference is metaphorical to hostage trauma - digging out from containment, walking through fire, and healing to enjoy the flowers again.

 This little box became a favored piece.
 The rich experience of returning to clay work and enjoying the anagama firing, meeting experts, professionals, hobbyists, and students in the NH ceramics community, really supercharged me and instilled a motivation to “get on with it”, relative to art/creative expression, something that had been lacking in my life for too long.